LSTM based IoT Device Identification: Abstract

 \section{Abstract}

 While the use of the Internet of Things is becoming more and more popular, many security vulnerabilities are emerging with the large number of devices being introduced to the market.
 In this environment, IoT device identification methods provide a preventive security measure as an important factor in identifying these devices and detecting the vulnerabilities they suffer from.
-In this study, we present a method that identifies devices in the Aalto dataset using Long short-term memory (LSTM).
+In this study, we present an end-to-end machine learning pipeline that identifies IoT devices in the Aalto university dataset (IoT devices captures) using Long Short-Term Memory (LSTM) networks.
+Raw network packet captures (PCAP) are processed into 25 engineered features, which are then arranged as sliding-window time-series sequences.
+We systematically evaluate sequence lengths from 2 to 20, reporting that performance improves approximately linearly up to length 6 and thereafter in a wave-like pattern, reaching its peak at length 18.
+On the final held-out test set with the optimal configuration, the model achieves an accuracy of 79.85\% and a macro-averaged F1-score of 75.70\% across 27 device classes.